putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The distant sound of the speeder bike was interrupted by the distant sound of an explosion.
 That further complicated matters.
 They really needed the squad leader, who usually sorted out this kind of thing for them.
 At last they decided to continue to the squad leader’s last known position but to report back when communications became possible.

 “I think that’s what his orders would be,” FD-472 said, somewhat queasy at having interpreted orders rather than just following them.
+But the orders weren't all that clear to begin with.

 So they returned to their mission.
 The pair crept on through the underbrush, their destination just a few meters ahead.